 The Pros and Cons of Tax Prep Software

 Tax prep software isn’t intended to take the place of a CPA.
 Instead, it’s meant to streamline the process for DIY filers.
-Tax prep software is an excellent choice for those who have tax returns that are simple or with one or two additional complications.
-As your taxes become more complicated, the value of tax prep software declines.
+Software is an excellent choice for those who have tax returns that are simple or with one or two additional complications.
+In other words, as your taxes become more complicated, the value of tax prep software declines.

 - Accessible Online